July 04, 2018

 5. Ms Fun said: “I am proud to see our student-athletes training hard and coming together as one for the upcoming ASG in Malaysia.
 I am confident that they will do their best in the pursuit of sporting excellence, and that they will strengthen their character in the process.”

-6. Over 1,000 student-athletes from ten ASEAN nations will be participating in the ASG this year.
-Organised by the ASEAN Schools Sports Council, ASG aims to promote ASEAN solidarity among youths while providing opportunities for student-athletes to benchmark their sporting talents.
+6. Over 1,000 student-athletes from ten ASEAN nations1 will be participating in the ASG this year.
+Organised by the ASEAN Schools Sports Council2, ASG aims to promote ASEAN solidarity among youths while providing opportunities for student-athletes to benchmark their sporting talents.
 The student-athletes from the Singapore Schools Sports Team contingent were selected based on their overall performance at the National School Games, and other local and regional sports competitions.
 Student-athletes must be 18 years old or younger on 1 January of the year of the Games, and be full-time students in their respective ASEAN countries.